reactive-firewall/multicast/.github/AI_USAGE_POLICY.md

 * 2.2.A Sole Developer:
-  * AI (especially LLM type AI) is not well suited for innovation; No vibe-coding, the direction and development of the project CAN-NOT meaningfully come from AI.
+  * AI (especially LLM type AI) is not well suited for innovation; No vibe-coding, the direction and development of the project CANNOT meaningfully come from AI.
 * 2.2.B Sole Approver:
   * AI approval alone is insufficient for merging any PR.